hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 The `TssBaseService` already exists with its own state.

-* This proposal adds a new `Map<Long, Bytes>` to the state for storing the public key of each node.
+* This proposal adds a new virtual map to the `TssBaseService` state with type structure equivalent to `Map<NodeId,TssEncryptionKeyTransaction>` for storing the public key of each node.
 * This proposal modifies the normal execution of the `TssBaseService` when its current public `tssEncryptionKey` is not in the state.

 Cryptography Changes:

-* The `KeysAndCerts.java` record is extended with `byte[] privateTssEncryptionKey` and `byte[] publicTssEncryptionKey`.
+* The cryptography system adds a dependency on the TSS-Library to generate the `tssEncryptionKey` in the form of a `(BlsPrivateKey, BlsPublicKey)` pair.
-* The cryptography system adds a dependency on the TSS-Library to generate `tssEncryptionKey` pairs.
+* The `KeysAndCerts.java` record is extended with `BlsPrivateKey privateTssEncryptionKey` and `BlsPublicKey publicTssEncryptionKey`.

 ### Core Behaviors